ArtisanPack-UI/livewire-ui-components/docs/components/calendar.md

 Events on the calendar are interactive:

 - Hovering over an event shows a subtle scale animation
-- Clicking on an event displays a popup with detailed information
+- Clicking on an event displays a modal with detailed information
 - Events with the same color scheme are visually grouped

 ## Responsive Behavior